Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: Bayesian estimation

 In Bayesian estimation, prior distribution has an important role.
-According to \citet{arnold1983bayesian} there is no way, in which someone can say which prior is better than other one.
+According to \citet{arnold1983bayesian} there is no way, in which someone can say which prior is better than the other.
 They additionally stated that it is all the more regularly the case that somebody chooses to confine consideration regarding a given adaptable group of priors, and then picks one from that family which appears to be the best match with their own convictions.
-Here, the Bayesian estimation has been studied under two kinds of priors.
+In this case, two different types of priors are considered and then, the Bayes estimates are derived.